To speak with Dr. Ryan Bair about cancer care, please call (208) 227-2700.

 In contrast, the more advanced HDR brachytherapy removes these limitations.

 The HDR system uses a single, small, (1mm x 3 mm) highly radioactive source of Iridium-192 that is attached to the end of a thin, flexible cable.
 The radioactive source is inside a device called an afterloader.
 The computer-guided afterloader leads the source into the treatment catheters or applicator already placed in the patient by Dr. Bair.
+The treatments are planning specifically based on the final catheter location after the patient is transferred back from surgery, allowing the physician to be more specific in planning.

 The source moves through each catheter in 5mm steps, called “dwell positions.”
 The dwell positions that the source stops at, and the length of time it dwells there, determines the radiation dose and distribution.
 This allows for an unlimited choice of source strengths, unlike with LDR.